The SEO crocodile effect is real

 - AI is changing how users engage with search

-Please do leave a positive Google Review for me.
+Did you enjoy this article?
+Please do leave a Google Review for me 🙂

 How to respond – a smarter, more human SEO strategy